Eknous-P/prog-ex-solutions/README.md

 # why do X instead of Y when Y is objectively better than X?

 **because thats what we've been taught. i know it sucks but i cant rewrite the curriculum (yet)**

+something I just wrote for no reason that has no purpose of existence in a file that is barely used anything but project that might be helpful for us only